skeeto/skeeto.github.com/_posts/2018-02-07-Inspiration-from-Data-dependent-Rotations.markdown

 Notice how the final shift depends on the high order bits of the PRNG state.
-(This one weird trick from Melissa O'Neil will significantly improve the output of your PRNG.
+(This one weird trick from Melissa O'Neil will significantly improve your PRNG.
 Xorshift experts hate her.)

 I think this raises a really interesting question: Why did it take until 2014 for someone to apply a data-dependent shift to a PRNG?
-Similarly, why aren't data-dependent rotations used in many ciphers?
+Similarly, why are [data-dependent rotations not used in many ciphers][ddr]?

 My own theory is that this is because many older instruction set architectures can't perform data-dependent shift operations efficiently.